A Complete Guide on How to Remove Rust From Tools

 Follow the product usage suggestions on the back of the bottles to judge which one you want to invest in.
 They’ll be able to tell you the rust removal times, whether scrubbing is involved, and what level of rustiness they work the best on.

-Method Two: Citric Acidremove-rust-from-tools-1
+Method Two: Citric Acid

 We mention this one specifically because it’s a funny middle ground between the store bought removers and a natural product.
 While it’s unlikely you’ve got citric acid lying around, it’s worth picking up the next time you’re running errands.